Syed-Zain-Ul-Hassan/Cloud-Academy-Course-Downloader/README.md

 # Cloud-Academy-Course-Downloader

-This is a utifiliy build by @syed-zain-ul-hassan using Python, Selenium and Tkinter.
+This is a utifiliy build by @Syed-Zain-Ul-Hassan using Python, Selenium and Tkinter.

 # How to Use
 You need to download this python module and should have all the libraries mentioned in requirements.txt file.